 Amos 8: 11 - 13 tells us: Behold, the days come, saith the Lord God, that I will send a famine in the land, not a famine of bread, nor a thirst for water, but of hearing the words of the Lord: And they shall wander from the north even to the east, they shall run to and fro to seek the word of the Lord, and shall not find it.
 In that day shall the fair virgins and young men faint for thirst.
 Amos is telling us of those in his day who would not come to God but more so in our own days where God will send strong delusion to those who refuse to come to Him, believing a lie - 2nd Thessalonians 2: 11.

-If I were to single out any verses that show what Jesus is asking us to do, the following two verses say it all and must be understood.
+If I were to single out any verses that show what Jesus is asking us to do, the following two verses in John 4: 23, 24 say it all and must be understood.
 But the hour cometh, and now is, when the true worshipers shall worship the Father in spirit and in truth: for the Father seeketh such to worship Him.
-God is a Spirit: and they that worship Him must worship Him in spirit and in truth.
-John 4: 23, 24.
+God is a Spirit: and they that worship Him must worship Him in spirit and in truth. - Which has absolutely nothing to do with churches yet so many in this day turn a blind eye to these verses simply because they are not properly understood.